kiboschool/course-intro-to-data-science/src/lessons/deep-learning/computer-vision.md

 <br>

-> ➡️ Next, we'll look at `Large language models`... 🎯
+> ➡️ Next, we'll look at `How to build a classification model`... 🎯